 - Revenue's TDM Part 33-01-01 Tax Avoidance: "Main purpose" tests; - TDM Part 33-03-01: Mandatory disclosure guidance notes.
-This manual contains links to Revenue guidelines on the domestic mandatory disclosure regime, which is provided for by Chapter 3 of Part 33 of the Taxes Consolidation Act 1997; - TDM Part 33-03-02: EU Mandatory Disclosure Rules (Entry into Force on 25 June 2018).
-This manual, which was issued in June 2018, provides an overview of the disclosure regime, as well as alerting taxpayers and intermediaries that 25 June 2018 was the commencement date in relation to monitoring and recording information in relation to possible reportable arrangements;
+This manual contains links to Revenue guidelines on the domestic mandatory disclosure regime, which is provided for by Chapter 3 of Part 33 of the Taxes Consolidation Act 1997;

-- TDM Part 35-01-01a: Guide to Exchange of Information under Council Directive 2011/16/EU, Ireland's Double Taxation Agreements and Tax Information Exchange Agreements and the OECD/Council of Europe Convention on Mutual Administrative Assistance in Tax Matters. - TDM Part 38-03-24: Revenue Guide to Automatic Exchange of Information (AEOI) for Financial Account Holders.
+TDM Part 35-01-01a: Guide to Exchange of Information under Council Directive 2011/16/EU, Ireland's Double Taxation Agreements and Tax Information Exchange Agreements and the OECD/Council of Europe Convention on Mutual Administrative Assistance in Tax Matters.

+• TDM Part 38-03-24: Revenue Guide to Automatic Exchange of Information (AEOI) for Financial Account Holders.